Assess with Success!

 “If you are not embarrassed by the first version of your product, you’ve launched too late.” -Reid Hoffman

-Aside from helping new instructional designers, I had 2 main goals when I first designed this project:
+I had 2 main goals when I first designed this project:

-Although I was able to meet my deadline and I'll be earning my eLearning development badge soon, I've grown in my instructional design journey.
-Now that I have more time, I would like to move this project from the Alpha phase to the Beta phase.
-By redesigning this training with better images, more interactivity, and a few other features that will help learners retain information while creating a better experience.
+This meant redefining my typical definition of "done" and spending less time on sourcing, editing, or creating the visuals I wanted so I could meet my deadline.
+Apparently this is called the Marvel Method.
+I was able to achieve my goals and now that I have more time, I'm working to move this project from the Alpha phase to the Beta phase.
+Redesigning this training with better images, more interactivity (and a few other features) will help learners retain information while creating a better learning experience.

 Project Summary

-Assess with success is an eLearning project developed for new instructional designers to understand how to design assessments effectively in Articulate Storyline.
+Assess with Success is an eLearning project developed for new instructional designers to understand how to design assessments effectively in Articulate Storyline.
 Using a unique theme, this project outlines 5 popular assessment options in Articulate Storyline as well as the benefits and best practices associated with each assessment type.
 More importantly, Assess with Success teaches new instructional designers when and how to leverage each option strategically as they design their assessments.

 Key features of this project: